Cutlery-Drawer/simh/doc/pdp1_doc.rst

 The paper tape reader supports the ``BOOT`` command.
 ``BOOT PTR`` copies the RIM loader into memory and starts it running.
-``BOOT PTR`` loads into the field selected by ``TA<0:3>`` (the high order four bits of the address switches).
+``BOOT PTR`` loads into the field selected by ``TA<0:3>`` (the high-order four bits of the address switches).

 The paper tape reader recognizes one switch at ``ATTACH`` time::